dicson-ui/html-php-form/README.md

-# html-php-form
+# HTML Form Using PHP
-Simple HTML Form Using PHP and Ajax Call
+Simple HTML Form Using PHP, Ajax Call and parsley.js